apache/datasketches-hive/README.md

 =================

-# DataSketches UDF/UDAF Adaptors for Hive
+# DataSketches UDF/UDAF Adaptors for Apache Hive
 Please refer to our [website](https://datasketches.github.io) for more comprehensive information about the various sketching algorithms and how to use them.

 ## Documentation